hammerlab/spree/README.md

 Finally, we'll tell Spark to send events to `spark-json-relay` by passing arguments like the following to `spark-{shell,submit}`:

 ```
-  # Include Spear on the driver's classpath
+  # Include JsonRelay on the driver's classpath
   --driver-class-path /path/to/spree/json-relay/client/target/json-relay-client-with-deps-1.0-SNAPSHOT.jar

   # Register your JSON relay as a SparkListener